dchandak99/BERT-Sentiment/README.md

 ### Code:
-Currently you can view the code [here](https://colab.research.google.com/drive/1zaT4-IV-QdWAY5xRAiUL5-sRCUTknc8f?usp=sharing).
+Currently, you can view the code [here](https://colab.research.google.com/drive/1zaT4-IV-QdWAY5xRAiUL5-sRCUTknc8f?usp=sharing).
 It will be uploaded on completion.